|

 or

 Both subjects taken together as award courses form the Specialist Certificate in Clinical Research (Neuroscience).
-These award subjects are also electives as part of the Graduate Diploma in Clinical Research and Master of Clinical Research.
+These master-level award subjects can be used as electives in and are creditable towards other postgraduate courses.
+Check with your postgraduate course coordinator for details.

 By exploring a range of specific research methodologies applicable to neurological disorders, you will develop the skills to pose the relevant questions to produce quality clinical research.
 Through stimulating discussions of the current research questions with expert researchers in clinical neuroscience and your peers, you will develop the ability to critically appraise the literature and formulate new research questions.
 You will build confidence to communicate your research and interact with basic neuroscientists, as well as researchers in other health disciplines.
 Areas covered here will be genetics, mechanisms of disease, clinical trials, epidemiology, health economics, rehabilitation and translation into clinical practice.

-Clinical Neuroscience Research - Part 2: Neuroimaging and Disease ApplicationsDeveloped in partnership with the Brain Research Institute, this more advanced subject builds on clinical research methodology and skills acquired in Part 1.
+Neuroimaging for Clinical Research - Week 2Developed in partnership with the Brain Research Institute, this more advanced subject builds on clinical research methodology and skills acquired in Part 1.
 A major emphasis is on cutting-edge human brain imaging techniques.
 Through face-to-face interaction with multi-disciplinary researchers, you will develop the understanding and confidence to design your own research project involving neuroimaging or other advanced techniques in clinical neuroscience.
 Through individual feedback, you will be able to write a good research proposal, an essential skill for preparing research projects and grant applications.
 Advanced neuroscience research techniques in brain imaging and neurophysiology will be discussed here in the context of current research in major functional disorders of the brain and mind.
-Clinical Neuroscience Research Methodology and Disease Applications - Part 1On completion of Part 1, you will:
+Clinical Neuroscience Research - Week 1On completion of Week 1, you will:

-Clinical Neuroscience Research - Part 2: Neuroimaging and Disease ApplicationsOn completion of Part 2, you will:
+Neuroimaging for Clinical Research - Week 2On completion of Week 2, you will:

 |